 As of the release date of this RPP, future year Defense Appropriations Bills have not been passed and there is no guarantee that any additional funds will be made available to support this program.
 The funding estimated for this RPP is approximate and subject to realignment.
 Funding of proposals received in response to this RPP is contingent upon the availability of federal funds for this program.
-Award funding will be structured incrementally and based upon completion of milestones.
+The Government anticipates that award funding will be structured incrementally and based upon completion of milestones.